The tightly coiled Texas-set thriller "Cold in July" bites like a cranky copperhead poked with a stick.

 Part of what makes this lurid film noir about a group of men wrestling with the dark underbelly of late '80s suburbia so memorable is its three-pack of outstanding performances.

-"Dexter's" Michael C. Hall effectively sheds the shackles of his iconic TV serial-killer role to play the vaguely similar but quite different character of Richard Dane, a dweeby family guy who finds his small world forever changed after he inadvertently kills a burglar in his home.
+Michael C. Hall of "Dexter" effectively sheds the shackles of his iconic TV serial-killer role to play the vaguely similar but quite different character of Richard Dane, a dweeby family guy who finds his small world forever changed after he inadvertently kills a burglar in his home.
 Veteran actor and playwright Sam Shepard adds a sense of menace to the part of a vengeance-seeking mystery man who calls on Richard's family once Richard mops up after the bloody slaying.
 But it's Don Johnson, as a pig farmer and private investigator with a swagger and style all his own (thank God), who steals the show.

 "Cold in July" opens with what appears to be a cut-and-dried case of Richard (Hall) having killed an intruder during a run-of-the-mill home robbery.
 Then it slithers off -- as film noirs often do -- into unexpected dark tunnels, dredging up issues about fathers and sons and murder along the way.